nasa-nccs-hpda/ilab-containers/README.md

 This repository hosts all container recipe files (refactored from application-specific repositories) built by the Innovation Lab (IL) development team.
 Primarly, two types of containers exist:  1) General-purpose, and 2) Application-specific.
 General-puropse containers contain reusable functionality for multiple applications.
 Application-specific containers host unique software and configuration artifacts for a specific use.
 The application-specific containers incorporate and extend the core general-purpose containers.

 # Container Technology
 IL recipes are written for deployment to Singularity frameworks (as required by CISTO/NCCS).
-Each recipe is used when building the corresponding container image using syntax of the general form:  $ singularity build 'target container name' 'container recipe'
+Each recipe is used when building the corresponding container image using syntax of the general form:

-Example (ADAPT):
+$ singularity build *target container name* *container recipe*.
+For example:

+'''
 $ time /usr/bin/sudo -E SINGULARITY_NOHTTPS=1 /usr/local/bin/singularity build ilab-core-2.0.0.simg ilab-core-2.0.0.def
+'''

 Containers are built hiearchically.
 For example, the based Python scientific system container is the parent of the IL core container.
-This approach allows for managing specific software dependencies and versions per container while giving the target image flexibility for extended appliccation-specific features.
+This approach allows for managing specific software dependencies and versions per container while giving the target image flexibility for extended application-specific features.

 # Container Inventory (alphabetical order)